 Indeed, most murders are committed during the commission of another serious crime like burglary or rape.
 Maryland Criminal Code considers murders a first degree offenses under concrete circumstances.
 If you have been convicted of murder while committing another crime such as…

-…then it is imperative that you contact the Law Offices of Gary H. Gerstenfield so that we can begin the process of helping you to justly explain exactly what happened.
+…then it is imperative that you contact the Law Offices of Gerstenfield & Demirji, PC, so that we can begin the process of helping you to justly explain exactly what happened.
 Our homicide lawyers will help you fully understand your charges.
-In some cases, even if the act is not considered premeditated due to a lack of planning, Maryland can still find you guilty of first degree murder if your alleged crime meets other criteria.
+In some cases, even if the act is not considered premeditated due to a lack of planning, Maryland can still find you guilty of first-degree murder if your alleged crime meets other criteria.

 If you are charged with attempted first degree murder and a homicide did not take place, an accused suspect can still face charges under Maryland Criminal Code 2-205.
 This crime is still a felony like first degree murder; however, the prosecution is unable to seek capital punishment for the accused.
 The maximum penalty for attempted first degree murder is life imprisonment.

-A first degree murder sentence of death can be handed down by way of Maryland State Code 2-202—Subtitle 3 of Title 2.
+A first-degree murder sentence of death can be handed down by way of Maryland State Code 2-202—Subtitle 3 of Title 2.
 Life imprisonment without the possibility for parole can be handed down under Subtitle 3—2-203 and Subtitle 3—2-304 under Title 2.
-Capital punishment will be determined by a separate sentencing following a guilty verdict for those accused of first degree murder.
+Capital punishment will be determined by separate sentencing following a guilty verdict for those accused of first-degree murder.
 In order to seek the death penalty, the prosecution must submit a request 30 days before the trial begins.